Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 }
 ```

 This endpoint is an alias for the `/build` endpoint and behaves exactly the same way.
-It's provided for semantic clarity when the interaction is framed as "listening" to the kin rather than "building" it.
+It's provided for semantic clarity when having the kin listen to user messages for file operations.

 ### Get Kin Modes